Burton Latimer: Industrial history

 By 2000 the town's new bypass and the building of the A14 made the town attractive again as a manufacturing and distribution centre.
 High-profile national firms like Versalift, Alpro Soya and Abbeyboard have based themselves on the north side of town.

+In the 2020s, more manufacturing and distribution centres have been erected on the north side of Burton Latimer, such as the recently completed establishment of 'Symmetry Park' and the other warehouses built at the Kettering Gateway.

 Landmarks

 A notable building in the town is the parish church, dedicated to St Mary the Virgin, which was consecrated in 1147.
 The Norman church was remodelled and added to at various times up to about 1310.
 It was restored and the tower rebuilt in 1866.
-It contains a number of medieval wall paintings, a 15th-century chancel screen and some memorial brasses.
+It contains a number of medieval wall paintings, a 15th-century chancel screen and some monumental brasses.
 The oldest of the latter is located between the south arcade and chancel screen and features the coat of arms of the Boyville family; it was almost certainly placed there in the early 16th century to commemorate Richard Boyville, his wife Gresyll and their children.

-The war memorial was erected in 1922.
+The war memorial, currently located at the corner of Church Street and High Street was erected in 1922.
+It has moved locations a couple times but now remains where it was first erected.

 The town is home to the land-owning Harpur family, who have owned the Grade I listed Burton Latimer Hall since 1760, together with other land around the town.
+Burton Latimer Hall was built using the same light-toned stone as used in buildings in the north-east part of the town.
+It is rumoured that a secret tunnel connects Burton Latimer Hall and the nearby St Mary’s Church, but it has never been found.

 There is a Jacobean House, built in 1622, which was formerly a school.
+On the front of this house, a stone tablet states: "This house was built 1622 the freschoole was founded by thomas burbanke and margaret his wife 1587 memoria. ivsti. benedicta. pro".

+Burton Latimer Pocket Park was established on the riverbank in 1995.
+The 11-acre plot of land houses many different species of animals and is a popular place for recreational fishing.
+A duck race and fête is held at the park each June.